 City Council meeting

-Message and order authorizing the City of Boston to accept and expend the amount of Twenty-Three Million Hundred Forty-Eight Thousand Six Hundred Sixty-Nine Dollars ($23,348,669.00) in the form of a grant for the FY20 Emergency Solutions Grant-COVID-19 Supplemental, awarded by the United States Department of Housing & Urban Development to be administered by the Department of Neighborhood Development.
+Message and order authorizing the City of Boston to accept and expend the amount of Thirty-Two Thousand Dollars ($32,000.00) in the form of a grant, for the FY21 Firefighter Safety Equipment Grant, awarded by the Massachusetts Department of Fire Services to be administered by the Fire Department.
+The grant will fund the purchase of firefighter safety equipment.

 MATTERS RECENTLY HEARD-FOR POSSIBLE ACTION: